jualoppaz/cida/README.md

 With Brunch and other plugins we can compile all our app JS files generating a unique js file, which we must include in our index.html.

-I think it's uncredible, ¿don't you?
+I think it's incredible, don't you?